 Belief is revealed in how a person lives their life.

 Proverbs 3:5-6 “Trust in the Lord with all your heart,

 And lean not on your own understanding;

 And He shall direct your paths.”

-If your choice is to fully trust in the Lord, no matter what comes your way, peace rules over your heart.
+Everyone has a choice whether to fully trust in the Lord, no matter what comes along the way or trust only in themself—only Christ brings the peace that rules over the anxious heart.

-Trust in Christ and watch the anxiety and fear just melt away.
-We can trust Him because He loves us.
-He has the power to complete the work He began in us from the start.
-He knows our future and has prepared something great in the end.
+Trusting in Christ requires a release of that which you think you control into the hands of a loving Father.
+We can trust Him because of His great love.
+He has the power to complete the work He began from the start.
+He has a purpose in everything He does and has prepared something great for those who are faithful until the end.